saleor/storefront/README.md

   > See [guide below](#vercel) on how to deploy the Saleor App Checkout

 There are more environment variables available in each app.
-Go to their README's to learn more
+Go to their README's to learn more.

 ## Other tools